Judge to review moving hundreds of Madoff cases

-NEW YORK, April 13 (Reuters) - In the sprawling litigation to recover money related to Bernard Madoff’s fraud, a federal judge said he would decide whether a 2011 U.S. Supreme Court ruling prevents a bankruptcy court from resolving hundreds of lawsuits brought by the Madoff firm’s trustee.
+NEW YORK (Reuters) - In the sprawling litigation to recover money related to Bernard Madoff’s fraud, a federal judge said he would decide whether a 2011 U.S. Supreme Court ruling prevents a bankruptcy court from resolving hundreds of lawsuits brought by the Madoff firm’s trustee.

 In an order published Friday, U.S. District Judge Jed Rakoff said he will review how that decision affects cases brought by the trustee, Irving Picard, against people he believes benefited improperly from Madoff’s fraud.